jchuang02/streams/README.md

 The application uses an RTMP server allowing for streaming video using http:flv.
 Streams and stream data are stored on a local JSON server using the json-server library.

+The application uses the Semantic UI styling via a CDN to provide basic styling to components.

 To try out the application yourself, use `npm start` at the api, client, and rtmpserver directories to start the respective local servers.